CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab05-gettingstarted.md

 ## Explanation of Components

-1. **Azure Virtual Network (VNet)**: A virtual network in Azure that allows you to create isolated environments for your resources.
+1. **Azure Virtual Network (VNet):** A virtual network in Azure that allows you to create isolated environments for your resources.
 VNets are used to segment and secure network traffic between Azure resources, offering control over IP addressing, subnets, and routing.

-2. **Subnets**: Logical subdivisions of a VNet.
+2. **Subnets:** Logical subdivisions of a VNet.
 Subnets allow you to organize resources within a VNet and apply different network policies, such as security rules and traffic routing, to different segments of your network.

-3. **Network Security Groups (NSG)**: A set of security rules that allow or deny inbound and outbound traffic to network interfaces (NICs) or subnets.
+3. **Network Security Groups (NSG):** A set of security rules that allow or deny inbound and outbound traffic to network interfaces (NICs) or subnets.
 NSGs help in controlling network access based on the source IP, destination IP, ports, and protocols.

-4. **Network Interface Card (NIC)**: A virtual network interface associated with a virtual machine (VM) or other Azure resources.
+4. **Network Interface Card (NIC):** A virtual network interface associated with a virtual machine (VM) or other Azure resources.
 NICs connect resources to a subnet and provide communication between resources within the same VNet or across different VNets.

-5. **Public and Private IP Addresses**: IP addresses used for routing traffic to and from Azure resources.
+5. **Public and Private IP Addresses:** IP addresses used for routing traffic to and from Azure resources.
 Public IPs are used for internet-facing services, while private IPs are used for internal communication within the VNet.
 These IPs can be static or dynamic, depending on the configuration.

 # Getting Started with the Lab